GoogleCloudPlatform/software-delivery-workshop/README.md

-# GKE Deployments with Cloud Builder
+# GKE Deployments with Cloud Build

-The included scripts are intended to demonstrate how to use Google Cloud Container Builder as a continuous integration system deploying code to GKE.
+The included scripts are intended to demonstrate how to use Google Cloud Build as a continuous integration system deploying code to GKE.
 This is not an official Google product.

 The example here follows a pattern where:
 - developers use cloud servers during local development